 What happens during the Blackening of the Bride/Groom?

-Of course, the ritual takes places quite a few days in advance of the actual wedding for the couple to wash the gunk off and be presentable for their big day.
-Though brides are forced to grin and bear it, grooms often end up having a lot of fun and prefer to bare their torsos to show off the anointing they got!
+The ritual takes places quite a few days in advance of the actual wedding for the couple to wash the gunk off and be presentable for their big day.
+Though you may find brides grinning and bearing it this ritual forcefully; grooms often end up having a lot of fun and prefer to bare their torsos to show off the anointing they got.

 Blackening or Reschtach, as a ritual has existed for quite a long time though no one knows the exact beginnings of the disgusting ritual.
-Many believe that Blackening is a corruption of the old pre-wedding traditions of feet and hair washing though the general noise-making aspect of the ritual would suggest that the ceremony has something to do with warding off evil spirits, bad luck and faeries.
-The most probable explanation for the origin of blackening can perhaps be found in the medieval era when Celtics rules the area and given their belief in the wicked power of faeries, the ritual could perhaps be symbolic of faerie abduction itself; this is because the people of that era believed in the wicked power of faeries
+Many believe that Blackening is a corruption of the old pre-wedding traditions of feet and hair washing.
+The general noise-making aspect of the ritual would suggest that the ceremony has something to do with warding off evil spirits, bad luck and faeries.
+One of the probable explanations of the origin of blacking dates back to the medical era.
+This was the time when Celtics ruled the area.
+Word has it that this ritual might be symbolic of faerie abduction itself; this is because the people of that era believed in the wicked power of faeries

 What does the ritual signify?

-As a ritual that is limited to very ancient parts of rural Scotland, Blackening is one of the lesser known Scottish pre-wedding traditions though it is still followed with some enthusiasm in the towns and villages that still observe it.
+This ritual is limited to the ancient parts of rural Scotland.
+Not many people know about this Scottish pre-wedding tradition; although people who live in areas where it is followed; still perform it with a lot of enthusiasm.
 As a ritual, Blackenings symbolize the survival of Celtic traditions through the centuries of Christianization and even the survival of bits of the old tribal culture despite the wider acceptance that modern wedding practices have.
 In a world where brides and grooms are reluctant to follow local tradition and look to make their weddings appear more modern and individualized, ceremonies like Blackening remind us of the cultural roots of the institution of marriage.

 As brutal and psychologically scarring as the pre-wedding ceremony of Blackening of the bride and groom may appear, Scots believe that this kind of hazing and humiliation knocks the rosy notions of marriage out of a couple’s mind and better prepares them for facing the harsh realities of married life.
 The ritual is supposed to signify that a couple who can last through this jarring trial with humility can face any challenge that life may through their way later on.